 Frailty is now recognised as a new complication of diabetes and may affect 32-48% of adults with diabetes over the age of 65 years.
 It is associated with poor outcomes and a reduced survival rate.
 Diabetes is an independent risk factor for frailty.
-The main aim of treatment for diabetes in the frail is to achieve the best glycaemic control without increasing hypoglycaemia risk (Sinclair et al 2017).
-HbA1c targets in this population are therefore higher than generally recommended by the National Institute for Health and Clinical Excellence (2015):
+The main aim of treatment for diabetes in the frail is to achieve the best glycaemic control without increasing hypoglycaemia risk (Sinclair et al, 2017, Buse et al, 2019, Strain et al 2021).
+HbA1c targets in this population are therefore, higher than generally recommended by the National Institute for Health and Clinical Excellence (2015):